fishinwind/workshop/rst/section_1/week1-class2.rst

 When you start the terminal, you will be in your home directory.

-In Linux home is represented as ~
+In Linux home is represented as `~` and also as `$HOME`

-We will show commands preceded with a '$' as you see in your terminal
+We will often show commands preceded with a '$' as you see in your terminal

 Try this in the terminal: